-Vertiv Collaborates With Gulf Data Hub In Deploying State-Of-The-Art 16MW Data Center In Dubai Silicon Oasis
+Vertiv Collaborates with Gulf Data Hub in Deploying State-of-the-Art 16MW Data Center in Dubai Silicon Oasis

-GDH has leveraged Vertiv's next-generation UPS and cooling solutions to achieve remarkable energy efficiency and operational excellence.

-Dubai Silicon Oasis facility has succeeded in supporting world-class functionality standards across the Middle East.

-Dubai, UAE– Vertiv, a global provider of critical digital infrastructure and continuity solutions, and Gulf Data Hub (GDH), a leader in colocation services and data center solutions, announced details surrounding their transformational multi-year data center collaboration project at a facility dedicated to advancing biotechnological research and renewable energy generation in Dubai, UAE.
+(MENAFN- Beyondgcc) Dubai, UAE [August 01, 2024] – Vertiv, a global provider of critical digital infrastructure and continuity solutions, and Gulf Data Hub (GDH), a leader in colocation services and data center solutions, announced details surrounding their transformational multi-year data center collaboration project at a facility dedicated to advancing biotechnological research and renewable energy generation in Dubai, UAE.

 Vertiv supported GDH in successfully deploying a new purpose-built, state-of-the-art data center in Dubai Silicon Oasis, helping to achieve high energy efficiency and operational excellence.
 This collaboration recognizes their shared commitment to establish new data center efficiencies and sustainability benchmarks in the region, leveraging Vertiv™ uninterruptible power supply (UPS), energy storage and cooling technologies.